amethystaurora-robo/Rare_event_algorithms/README.md

    number of trajectories overall).
 The killed trajectories take on the values of the cloned ones, with slight perturbations, the simulation is run again, and the process repeats.

 # Results
-Time series of the run showing transitions ancestor plots
+Time series of the run showing transitions for k -1000,-1050,-2000,-2050,-3000 ancestor plots - either trajectories that show killing and shift of distribution, or continuation through time, tying back to original ancestor
 PDF of control vs shifted

 # References: